dixtu/DixtinhoBot/README.md

-DixtinhoBot is a simple python bot for discord created using discord.py
+DixtinhoBot is a simple implementation of a discord bot.

-Prerequisites:
-  -discord.py
-  -datetime
-  -find_library from ctypes.util
-  -commands from discord.ext